 What function do the various tests of English play?

-The tests we use at WVU test different skills and are used for different purposes.
-The TOEFL Test is an entrance requirement to the university and establishes that you have the English skills sufficient to understand the instruction you will receive as a student and participate in classroom activities.
+The tests used by WVU assess different skills and are used for different purposes.
+For example, the TOEFL Test is an entrance requirement to the university and establishes that you have the English skills sufficient to understand the instruction you will receive as a student and participate in classroom activities.
 The TrueNorth® Test focuses on your ability to speak English.
-It is an administrative requirement for non-native English speakers who need to assume teaching duties and establishes that they have the English skills necessary to provide the instruction that WVU.
+It is an administrative requirement for speakers who need to assume teaching duties and who must establish that they have the level of language skills necessary to instruct students at WVU.

 What can I do to prepare myself for the TrueNorth® Test?

 The TrueNorth® Test produces a recorded speech sample of spoken English language that you will repeat.
-In addition, there are three short answer questions in which to reply within a given timed frame.
-You can find general information and request a sample of the test from the testing company.
+In addition, there are three short answer questions to which you must reply within a given timed frame.
 For many people, speaking into a microphone can be a stressful activity.
 It may help you to remember that you are really talking to a friendly and interested person who is listening to what you have to say.
 Imagine that you are talking to one of the individuals in your department who has been helpful to you, such as your adviser, another graduate student or the administrative assistant when you give your answers.

 Why do only GTAs take the TrueNorth® Test?